QianSong-Cherry/SAR-Colorization-v2/README.md

 - h5py

 ## Datasets
 Two sample data (both smaller than 100M) are used in this repo to show how we organize the data.
+Note that due to the limited number of training data, the learned model may not be that useful.
 - Training: C_SH.mat
 - Test: C_NJ.mat
 - VGG16 model: download it at [here](https://pan.baidu.com/s/1cJdZZx--nZSJFxTAoJEH5w) and store it in './data/'.